Columbus ship replicas sail into Mississippi harbor

 The Pinta replica was built in Brazil and launched in 2005 to accompany the Niña on travels.
 It’s a larger version of the archetypal “caravel,” the term for a Portuguese ship used by Columbus and many early explorers.

 While in port, the ships will be open for public tours, beginning Thursday.
-They are scheduled to leave Biloxi on Monday morning.
+They are scheduled to leave Biloxi on Monday, March 2.

 After a week-long stop in Gulf Shores, Alabama, beginning March 4, the ships will head to Florida, where they have scheduled stops in Fort Walton Beach, Venice, Vero Beach and Fernandina Beach.

-Note: This story was first published on February 20, 2020.
-It was updated on February 21, 2020, to make clear that the Niña sailed on three of Columbus’ trips.